 Retail sales in Turkey jumped by 14.7 percent year-on-year in April of 2022, the most since October last year, accelerating sharply from an upwardly revised 2.7 percent gain in the prior month, boosted by a sharp rise in sales of non-food products (31.3 percent vs 5.7 percent in March).
 Meanwhile, sales continued to decline for fuel (-2.8 percent vs -12 percent) and fell sharply for food, drinks, and tobacco (-1.1 percent vs 7 percent).
 On a seasonally adjusted monthly basis, retail sales increased by 2.1 percent, following an upwardly revised 0.7 percent gain in the previous month. source: Turkish Statistical Institute

 Retail Sales YoY in Turkey averaged 6.53 percent from 2006 until 2022, reaching an all time high of 43.10 percent in April of 2021 and a record low of -20 percent in April of 2020.
 This page provides the latest reported value for - Turkey Retail Sales YoY - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Turkey Retail Sales YoY - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Retail Sales YoY in Turkey is expected to be -2.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales YoY in Turkey to stand at 3.40 in 12 months time.
-In the long-term, the Turkey Retail Sales YoY is projected to trend around 2.70 percent in 2020, according to our econometric models.
+Retail Sales YoY in Turkey is expected to be 4.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Turkey Retail Sales YoY is projected to trend around 3.80 percent in 2023 and 4.50 percent in 2024, according to our econometric models.